MicrosoftDocs/architecture-center/docs/reference-architectures/iot-content.md

 ### Reliability

 Reliability ensures your application can meet the commitments you make to your customers.
-For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).
+For more information, see [Design review checklist for Reliability](/azure/well-architected/reliability/checklist).

 A key area of consideration for resilient IoT solutions is business continuity and disaster recovery.
 Designing for High Availability (HA) and Disaster Recovery (DR) can help you define and achieve required uptime goals for your solution.